Last Updated: January 7, 2022

 If a congregation proposing to locate in one of these high-activity areas is receptive, help them expand their imagination about how they could program during hours that represent lulls for other uses.

-Sunday morning services are great for enhancing the principle of 24/7 activity, but congregations also might be help fill evening hours.
+Sunday morning services are great for enhancing the principle of 24/7 activity in a commercial area that lacks activity on the weekends, but congregations also might be help fill evening hours.
 They also can fill social needs within the community; many congregations already provide child care and preschools.
 Adult day care and evening teen recreation would be other good uses.

 In matters of church zoning, try for voluntary compliance with the spirit of the zoning district, and impose appropriate conditions.
-If sued, you could lose, so keep it friendly.
+If sued, your municipality could lose, so keep it friendly.